FlyAway (bus): Operations

 Currently, FlyAway buses serve the LAX Central Terminal Area (CTA) at eight stops, covering Terminals 1 through 7 and the Tom Bradley International Terminal.
-With the planned opening of the LAX Automated People Mover in early 2026, FlyAway service will be shifted out of the CTA.
+With the planned opening of SkyLink in 2026, FlyAway service will be shifted out of the CTA.
 Instead, buses will stop at dedicated bays on a new platform under construction by LAWA near the LAX/Metro Transit Center station.
 The change is intended to address recurring problems, such as buses reaching capacity before serving all terminals and delays caused by CTA traffic congestion.
 LAWA officials expect the new arrangement to improve service reliability, reduce travel times, and provide opportunities for future growth.

 FlyAway buses do not accept cash payments.
 Tickets can be purchased with a credit or debit card at stations or online, and fares are also payable with a TAP card.
 Tickets for the Union Station route are additionally available at Metrolink ticket vending machines at all train stations, including Union Station.
 Metrolink monthly pass holders may ride the Union Station route free of charge with a same-day airline ticket.